 Birr Castle has stood in Ireland since the Anglo-Normans built a castle on the motte.
 The castle was held by the O’Carrolls until the 1580’s when it was sold to the Ormond Brothers.
 By 1620 the castle was a ruin and James the 1st granted it to the Parsons family.
 In the 17th century, the castle survived two sieges and over the course of time until the 19th century the castle was ‘modernised’ and improved upon.
 Birr Castle as you see it today was completed by the 1860s and today is lived in by the Parson’s family.

-A monastic site on the banks of the River Shannon that dates back to the 6th century.
+Clonmacnoise is a quiet contemplative site on the banks of the River Shannon.
 Clonmacnoise is home to a cathedral, seven churches, three high crosses, and two round towers.
 The monastery was founded in 548- 9 by St. Ciarán Mac a tSaor (“son of the carpenter”), who studied under St. Finian at the famous Clonard Abbey.

 Tullamore Dew Warehouse

-Situated on the banks of the Grand Canal, the distillery’s original Bonded Warehouse was the last place its whiskey would rest; the final leg on its journey before being shipped up the canal for distribution around the world.
-This history is maintained at the Warehouse where you can journey through almost 2 centuries of Tullamore Dew’s history and get to taste some of the famous tipples.
+Situated on the banks of the Grand Canal, the distillery’s original Warehouse was where the whiskey would be sent before being shipped up the canal for distribution around the world.
+You can tour the Warehouse and journey through almost 2 centuries of Tullamore Dew’s history and sample some of this favourite whiskey.

 County Laois (pronounced Leesh) is located in the south of Ireland’s Ancient East in the province of Leinster and was formerly known as Queen’s County, its original name was Loigis, which was a medieval kingdom.